SCENE 01 / GAFFER LIGHTING TEAM

 Do your lighting crews bring their own equipment?

-Crew and equipment are typically separate.
-We can coordinate equipment packages from Japanese rental houses to complement your crew booking.
-Some gaffers have personal equipment for smaller productions.
+Crew and gear are mostly booked apart.
+We can set up gear packages from Japanese rental houses to round out your crew booking.
+Some gaffers carry their own gear for smaller shoots.

 How many electricians do I need for my production?